joevanos-sq/goose-browser-automation-v2/DOCUMENTATION.md

 ## Overview

-The Web Automation Extension is a Goose extension designed to provide robust, reliable web automation capabilities with specific optimizations for Square's web applications.
+The Web Automation Extension is a Goose extension designed to provide robust, reliable web automation capabilities with specific optimizations for web applications.
 It implements the Model Context Protocol (MCP) and uses Playwright for modern web automation.

 ## Architecture